ptoomey3/Keychain-Dumper/README.md

 ### Build It

-You should now be able to compile the project using the included makefile.
+You should be able to compile the project using the included makefile.

 	make